HenrikBengtsson/future/revdep/problems.md

 ## In both

-*   checking for missing documentation entries ...
-WARNING
+*   checking dependencies in R code ...
+NOTE
     ```
-    Undocumented code objects:
-      ‘exportVCF’
-    All user-level objects in a package should have documentation entries.
-    See chapter ‘Writing R documentation files’ in the ‘Writing R
-    Extensions’ manual.
+    Namespace in Imports field not imported from: ‘future’
+      All declared Imports should be used.
     ```

 # rangeMapper